3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If the interpretation of a property might result in a conflict with the standard volumedata-elements (boundary, color, composite) the namespace-owner MUST specify a resolution to the conflict.
 A producer MUST NOT create files with properties that conflict with each other.

-If a physical unit is necessary the namespace owner MUST define a unique and unambiguous physical unit system for the namespace.
+If a physical unit is necessary, the namespace owner MUST define a unique and unambiguous physical unit system for the namespace.
 The unit system SHOULD be metric.

 If a \<property> is marked as `required`, and a consumer does not support it, it MUST warn the user or the appropriate upstream processes that it cannot process all contents in this 3MF document instance.
 Producers of 3MF files MUST mark all volumetric \<properties> required to represent the design intent of a model as `required`.